devopsmalmo/meetups/talks/example.md

 - [ ] Yes
 - [x] No

-Do you need specific adapter to connect to projector?
+Do you need a specific adapter to connect to the projector?
 We provide HDMI and DP.
 - [ ] Yes
 - [x] No